ianJStutor/interactive-background-animations/README.md

 #### Methods

 * **setCtx(*ctx*)**<br>Assigns a canvas 2d context to the Particle.
 This could be used to replace the context used when the Particle was first instantiated.
+* **referenceEngine(*engine*)**<br>Receives a reference to the ParticleEngine that "owns" the Particle.
+This enables effects like creating new Particles from within the Particle class and adding them to the engine.
 * **setBounds(*bounds*)**<br>Assigns a bounds object <code>{top, right, bottom, left}</code> to the Particle.
 If no parameter value is given, then the Particle uses the dimensions of the canvas element to establish its bounds.
 * **update(*deltaTime*, *particleArray*)**<br>The main controller function for an entire animation frame for this Particle.
 This is the only function called by the ParticleEngine. <code>update()</code> calls any other method needed move and draw the Particle, then return a Boolean value representing whether or not the Particle is "alive" and should be kept in or removed from the particle array.
 Returning <code>true</code> means the Particle is still alive; returning <code>false</code> means the Particle should no longer be tracked by the ParticleEngine.
 The <code>deltaTime</code> parameter is a multiplier that should affect the movement of a Particle.
 If the perfect FPS is achieved, this value should always be <code>1</code>.
 But life isn't that perfect, so some variability should be taken into account.
 The <code>particleArray</code> is the entire array of Particles maintained by the ParticleEngine.
 This could be important if the Particles need to interact with one another.
 * **draw(*particleArray*)**<br>This renders the Particle to the canvas using its 2d context.
 The <code>particleArray</code> may be needed to draw connections, for example, between Particles.